How to Support

-Click here to see a short video on helping someone who has been sexually assaulted
+Click here to see a short video on how to help

-The first step to helping a friend or someone that has been sexually assaulted is to believe them, listen carefully to them and provide support.
+The first step to helping a friend or someone that has reported sexual misconduct, dating and domestic violence or stalking is to believe them, listen carefully to them and provide support.
 Your friend has taken an important step in seeking help and your response to their disclosure may determine the next step for your friend.

 What a Friend May Be Feeling If A Sexual Assault is Disclosed

-For the person who is close to a victim of sexual assault, this can be a very difficult experience.
-You may be having some of the same feelings as the victim.
-Guilt, anger, helplessness, and confusion are common feelings.
-Do not be afraid to get help for yourself as well as the victim by setting up an appointment at the Counseling Center.
+This can also be a very difficult experience for you.
+You may be having some of the same feelings of guilt, anger, helplessness, and confusion.
+Do not be afraid to get help for yourself by setting up an appointment at the Counseling Center.